C2SM/git-course/beginner/Markdowns/Exercise_6.md

 ## Structure

-In this exercise we will change the same file on different branches in a way that causes a merge conflict.
+In this exercise, we will change the same file on different branches in a way that causes a merge conflict.
 We will also have to deal with a merge request when trying to pull from a remote repository because "someone else" made a conflicting change remotely.

 ## Helper Functions
 The following helper functions in the file *helpers.sh* are written by C2SM and are **NOT** **part of Git**.
 They will set up simple repositories for you that have a short Git history, so that you have something to work with.

 For this exercise, we will use the following functions from this file:
-   * **init_exercise:** This will create the *beginners_git* directory in the parent directory of the *git-course* directory.
+   * `init_exercise`: This will create the *beginners_git* directory in the parent directory of the *git-course* directory.
 It will also delete any old version of the *beginners_git* directory, so don't use the *beginners_git* directory to save any work.
-   * **reset:** This will delete the *beginners_git* directory and allows you a clean restart of the exercise in case you messed it up completely.
+   * `reset`: This will delete the *beginners_git* directory and allows you a clean restart of the exercise in case you messed it up completely.
-   * **init_repo_remote:** This will set up a Git repository with a first version of *schedule_day1.txt* and a remote repository containing the same version of *schedule_day1.txt* on a different branch called *updated_schedules*.
+   * `init_repo_remote`: This will set up a Git repository with a first version of *schedule_day1.txt* and a remote repository containing the same version of *schedule_day1.txt* on a different branch called *updated_schedules*.
-   * **commit_to_remote_by_third_party:** This will make a commit to the remote Git repository to create an artificial merge conflict when pulling.
+   * `commit_to_remote_by_third_party`: This will make a commit to the remote Git repository to create an artificial merge conflict when pulling.

 ## Remarks
 _**Reminder:** Any text enclosed in `<>` denotes a placeholder to be replaced with a specific string appropriate to your context, i.e. delete `<>` and replace it with the appropriate word._